henry2004y/TestParticle.jl/docs/src/example.md

 ## Gallery

-- Tracing proton in a uniform EM field in z
+- Tracing proton in a uniform EM field
 ![](../figures/ion_uniformEM.png)

+The electric field is parallel to the magnetic field in z direction, so the motion consists of a cyclotron gyration and an acceleration along z.

 - Tracing electrons in a uniform EM field
 ![](../figures/electrons_uniformEM.png)

-- Tracing electron and proton in a uniform EM field (real physical parameters), [source](https://github.com/henry2004y/TestParticle.jl/tree/master/examples/demo_electron_proton.jl)
+- Tracing electron and proton in the same uniform EM field (real physical parameters), [source](https://github.com/henry2004y/TestParticle.jl/tree/master/examples/demo_electron_proton.jl)
 ![](../figures/electron_ion_uniformEM.png)

+Due to the fact that ``m_p / m_e \doteq 1836``, the proton gyro-radius is 1800 times larger than the electron, if they start with the same velocity as in this case.
+In more common cases we would compare electrons and protons with the same energy, and their gyro-radii differ by a factor of ``\sqrt{m_p/m_e} \sim 40``.

 - Tracing in a magnetic dipole field corresponds to a Harris current sheet with strength 20 nT and width 0.4 Re for protons at 50 keV, [source](https://github.com/henry2004y/TestParticle.jl/tree/master/examples/demo_currentsheet.jl)
 ![](../figures/ion_trajectory_current_sheet.png)

 - Tracing in a Earth-like magnetic dipole field for protons at 50 keV, [source](https://github.com/henry2004y/TestParticle.jl/tree/master/examples/demo_proton_dipole.jl)
 ![](../figures/ion_trajectory_dipole.png)

+This is a combination of grad-B drift, curvature drift, and the bounce motion between mirror points.

 - Tracing relativistic electron close to the speed of light in a [magnetic bottle](https://en.wikipedia.org/wiki/Magnetic_mirror#Magnetic_bottles), [source](https://github.com/henry2004y/TestParticle.jl/tree/master/examples/demo_magneticbottle.jl)
 ![](../figures/electron_magnetic_bottle.png)